animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The embedded HTTP server is used to host Apache Geode’s Management (Admin) REST API (not a publicly advertised API), the [Developer REST API](https://geode.apache.org/docs/guide/19/rest_apps/book_intro.html), and the [Pulse Monitoring Web
+The embedded HTTP server is used to host Apache Geode's Management (Admin) REST API (not a publicly advertised API), the [Developer REST API](https://geode.apache.org/docs/guide/19/rest_apps/book_intro.html), and the [Pulse Monitoring Web